College study support

 Business and Law (CBL)

-The College of Business and Law (CBL) Learning Hub provides one-to-one support and workshops.
+The College of Business and Law (CBL) Learning Hub provides academic skills support in the form of workshops, online workbooks and one-to-one support.

 You may also find our 10 top tips to improve your marks for business students (PDF) and law students (PDF) helpful.

-We can support you via one-to-one appointments to discuss individual learning issues and workshops (including peer-led PAL workshops) covering a range of topics, such as:
+We can support you via one-to-one appointments to discuss individual learning issues and workshops (including Peer Assisted Learning workshops) covering a range of topics, such as:

 The timetable of scheduled events varies.